 Upgraded mats can be purchased for the front floor, rear, trunk, and frunk.
-Tesla now provides all cars with basic mats for the front and second-row floor.
+Tesla provides all cars with basic black mats for the front and second-row floors.
+(Apr-2023 update)

-If you have a White, Grey, or Tan interior, you should consider a non-black mat color.
-If you do, you’ll find that the Model S has footwell lights and lights under the seats to illuminate the back floor.
-With models starting in August 2013, the lights were only available with the premium interior lighting package.
-Later there were included in all trims.
-These lights are almost invisible with the back carpet, but add a nice touch when using a lighter carpet color.
+If you have a White, Cream, Grey, or Tan interior, you may want to consider a non-black mat color.
+If you do, you’ll find that the vehicle has footwell lights and lights under the seats to illuminate the back floor.
+A few models/versions/trims do not include these lights.
+For those with lights, they are almost invisible with the black carpet but add a nice touch when using a lighter carpet color.
 Non-black mats don’t show every speck of white dust and lint, but may show dirt faster over time and may need cleaning more often.

 Primary mat sources:

-- CoverKing – Offers carpets specific for the Tesla front and back areas.
-They are available in a super plush 70 oz and 40 oz densities.
+- CoverKing – Offers carpets specific to the Tesla front and back areas.
+They are available in super plush 70 oz and 40 oz densities.
 Colors for both densities include Black, Gray, Oak (tan), and in 40 oz only, Charcoal.
 Available direct, through various dealers including Amazon and Costco.

 To match Tan leather seats in older cars, we put 6 samples against the center armrests of a Dec-2016 built car.
 We used the direct sun, but two different angles and turned the samples around in the bottom set, which changes the shading.
 Overall, the Sand and Java were a close match depending on the angle, We actually liked Beige a bit better being a touch darker.
 The Tan also looked good if you want an even darker carpet – maybe to hide dirt.
 It looks better in person than the photo shows.
 Sand and M Parchment were the lightest of the choices.
 We didn’t like Bamboo as it was clearly yellowish in some angles.